msandholz/Control-and-Analyse-Plugin/README.md

 (oprint) $ pip install "cookiecutter>=1.4,<1.7"
 ```

-3. Then we can use the octoprint dev ´plugin:new´ command to generate a new OctoPrint plugin skeleton for us:
+3. Then we can use the ´octoprint dev plugin:new´ command to generate a new OctoPrint plugin skeleton for us:
 ```
 (oprint) $ octoprint dev plugin:new CoAn_Plugin
 plugin_package [octoprint_CoAn_Plugin]: octoprint_CoAn_Plugin